joakim/bismark/extras.md

 > The answer is… 42!

-A language may be specified, similar to monospaced code blocks.
+A language may be specified, similar to extensions and monospaced code blocks.

 	{js
 	  [1, 2, 3, 4].reduce((acc, num) => acc + num, 0)